JanHerca/urantiapedia/output/wikijs/article/Preston_Thomas/The_Importance_of_Christian_Ministry.md

 I would like to close now with some words of encouragement from the _The Urantia Book_ for those who feel this call to spread Jesus’ religion in our world.
 Here is what the revelators say regarding our present time and the prospects for a new revelation of Jesus:

-> The teachings of Jesus…are even now slowly triumphing over the materialism, mechanism, and secularism of the twentieth century.
+> The teachings of Jesus . . . are even now slowly triumphing over the materialism, mechanism, and secularism of the twentieth century.
 And such times of great testing and threatened defeat are always times of great revelation. [[UB 195:9.3](/en/The_Urantia_Book/195#p9_3)]

 > The hour is striking for a rediscovery of the true and original foundations of present day distorted and compromised Christianity—the real life and teachings of Jesus. [[UB 195:9.5](/en/The_Urantia_Book/195#p9_5)]